 Strategy 10.
-Review and update the Tree Protection Bylaw with input from the community
+Review and update the Tree Protection Bylaw with input from the community and strata corporations

 Port Moody has advanced a planned review of the Tree Protection Bylaw to continue the conversation with the community started by the Urban Forest Management Strategy process.
 Actions in this strategy are intended to inform potential directions for the Bylaw review and update.